pulumi/docs/pulumi-hugo/themes/default/content/partner/azure.md

       - ro

 azure_overview:
-  title: Modern Infrastructure as Code on Azure
+  title: Universal Infrastructure as Code on Azure
   list:
-    - Define infrastructure in JavaScript, TypeScript, Python, Go, or any .NET language, including C#, F#, and VB.
+    - Define infrastructure in JavaScript, TypeScript, Python, Go, Java, YAML, or any .NET language, including C#, F#, and VB.
     - Increase your productivity using the full ecosystem of dev tools such as IDE auto-completion, type & error checking, linting, refactoring, and test frameworks to validate all of your Azure resources.
     - Keep your cloud secure and in compliance by enforcing policies on every deployment.
     - Codify best practices and policies then share them with your team or community as self-service architectures.